elemel/blog/2018/09/03/README.md

 # Blending face normals and vertex normals

 During the last few days,
-I have tried to improve the look of the output mesh by using the normals from the distance field.
+I have tried to improve the look of the output mesh by applying the normals from the distance field.
 The previous images all displayed normals recalculated by Unity.
 These would be face normals since the Dual Contouring implementation generates separate vertices for each triangle.
 When I started providing normals myself,